nxrighthere/ENet-CSharp/README.md

 `Packet.Length` returns the length of payload in the packet.

-`Packet.Create(byte[] data, int length, PacketFlags flag)` creates a packet that may be sent to a peer.
-The length and flag parameters are optional.
+`Packet.Create(byte[] data, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
+The length and flags parameters are optional.
+Multiple flags can be specified at once.

 `Packet.CopyTo(byte[] array, int offset, int length)` copies payload from the packet to the destination array.
 The offset and length parameters are optional.